Today I’m going to show you how to make an offer on a house (FAST).

 The tips in this post helped me, and 113 others with going from renting to buying our own home.

-And today I’m going to show you the exact tips we used to make an offer on a house.
+And today I’m going to show you the exact tips we used to make an offer on a house (below the asking price)!

 - 1. Check out recent sales